Danny-Engelman/CalcMaster/README.md

 #####features
 * On every keyup event it will (try to) save the Formula and provide immediate feedback.
-* Paste plain JavaScript code in an empty formula field and wrap in Formula strings with the action button
+* Paste plain JavaScript code in an empty formula field and wrap in Formula strings with the action button.
+*Why I added this?* See [www.viewmaster365.com/#/How](http://www.viewmaster365.com/#/How)
 * The OK button is no longer needed, because a correct Formula is always saved.

 *This code only works on existing Calculated Columns,